 During the initial stage of the marketing funnel, your first goal as a company should be to spread awareness about your brand.
 Email newsletters are one of the most cost-effective ways to reach prospects and keep your company top-of-mind.
 But how do you create a newsletter that subscribers will actually want to open?
+Creating newsletter topics that capture people’s attention and make it so they can’t turn away.

 The newsletter topics you choose are crucial to increasing your open rate and urging prospects further down the marketing funnel.
 Here is how to research topics and provide content that is both engaging and informative.